Last Updated on September 5, 2024 by Maged kamel

-How to get an Effective area for a staggered bolted angle?
+How do you get an Effective area for a staggered bolted angle?

 In this post, I’ll discuss a solved problem involving the effective area of a staggered bolted angle.
 Problem 3-21: Determine the effective area of L7x4x1/2, as shown in Figure P3-21.
 Assume the holes are for bolts with a diameter of 1 inch.